The Shadow

 Plot

 Following the First World War, Lamont Cranston sets himself up as a drug kingpin and warlord in Tibet.
-The Tulku, a holy man who exhibits otherworldly powers, abducts Cranston and offers him a chance to become a force for good.
-Cranston initially refuses and is attacked by the Tulku's Phurba, a mystical flying dagger.
-Ultimately, Cranston becomes the Tulku's student and learns how to hypnotize others and bend their perceptions so that he becomes invisible, save for his shadow.
+The Tulku, a holy man who exhibits psychic abilities, abducts Cranston and offers him a chance to become a force for good.
+Cranston initially refuses and is attacked by the Tulku's Phurba, a mystical flying dagger after Cranston tries to steal it.
+Ultimately, Cranston becomes the Tulku's student and develops psychic abilities of his own, including how to hypnotize others and bend their perceptions so that he becomes invisible, save for his shadow.

 Cast